samsquire/ideas5/README.md

 Tasks are vertical, Data events stream are horizontal. events turn on tasks on or off.

+fire can mark an event in memory and then jump back to the yield command

+jump landing pads

+could do a SIMD compare to see if they of this generation

+async tasks? who runs them?

+an activation of an async task is a pause until an event is done.

+task list that is kept scheduled, each item is associated with a latch grid

+optional synchronized tasks,

+how to send an event to another thread thread safety while it is busy?

+work stealing, you check other threads work event inboxes

+could use the generational barrier algorithm to do a poll

+task list:

 # 580. Pick up and drop is a stack that can be used by programs like a Forth